NICKY-TECH/DASHBOARD-A/README.md

 1. I learnt how a lot

+- I had the opportunity of exploring new packages

 2. It helped improve my creative skills as I was meant to think out of the box while implementing the mobile view